Theezigner/space-app/README.md

 - 🎨 **Tailwind Styling** – clean, utility-first CSS with custom responsive rules.
 - 🛠️ **TypeScript Support** – strong typing for data models (planets, crew, technologies).
 - ✅ **Linting** – ESLint configured with Next.js + TypeScript rules.
+- 🔗 **Navigation Enhancements** – the logo button links to the Home page, and the Explore button links to the Destination page.

 ---